 A mode advanced carraige and the six-pushbutton patterning/needle selection is a precursor for its followers: Fuji FM 1600 and FUJI FM 2000.

-Fuji FM 1600
+FUJI FM 1600

 Fuji FM 1600 looks a bit as a combination of vintage Brother and Toyota machines.